Skip to main content

 The Principle of Voluntary Participation

 The most direct application of GINA to your question involves workplace wellness programs.
 While employers are generally forbidden from requesting your genetic information, an exception exists for these programs.
 However, this exception is governed by a strict set of rules designed to preserve your autonomy.
-An employer can only request genetic information as part of a if your participation is truly voluntary.
+An employer can only request genetic information as part of a wellness program if your participation is truly voluntary.

 This framework is designed to ensure that your decision to share this sensitive data is made freely, without coercion or fear of professional reprisal.
 The choice to disclose rests entirely with you, placing the control over your family’s health narrative firmly in your hands.